alliance-genome/agr_sentence_classifier/README.md

     -   F1 Score (mean ± standard deviation)
 -   **Negative Examples:**\
     Mean and standard deviation of entries not fitting any task.

-**Usage Considerations:**\
-The metrics summaries provided a quantitative evaluation of model performance, facilitating the comparison of classification accuracy and reliability across different tasks and data types.

 * * * * *